-• Park the truck with the Range Selector in LOW.
+Park the truck with the Range Selector in LOW.

-Automatic and Automated Transmissions
+Automatic and Automated Transmission

-An automatic or automated transmission makes shifting much easier, of course.
-But because your truck pulls a heavy load, if you have such a transmission, it is important to use it efficiently.
-For correct operation, see the manual for your automatic or automated transmission included with your vehicle.
+An automatic or automated transmission makes shifting much easier.
+It remains important to completely understand how to operate the transmission to optimize its efficiency.
+Please read the manual for your automatic or automated transmission included with your vehicle.

 WARNING!
-If your vehicle has a Freedomline[TM] transmission, be aware that it can roll backwards when stopped on a hill or grade, or when starting from a stop on a hill or grade.
+If your vehicle has a FreedomlineTM transmission, be aware that it can roll backwards when stopped on a hill or grade, or when starting from a stop on a hill or grade.
 This could cause serious damage or personal injury.
 Observe the following guidelines:

-•When stopped on a hill or grade, press the brake pedal. •When starting from a stop on a hill or grade, quickly remove your foot from the brake pedal and firmly press on the accelerator pedal.
+- When stopped on a hill or grade, press the brake pedal. - When starting from a stop on a hill or grade, quickly remove your foot from the brake pedal and firmly press on the accelerator pedal.